cmtrounce/SwURL/README.md

 * Choose the branch/version you want to clone.
 The most recent release is the most stable but you can choose branches  `master` and `develop` for the most up to date changes.
 * Confirm and enjoy!

-# Documentation
+## Read the Documentation

-Read the documentation in your browser [here](https://cmtrounce.github.io/documentation/swurl/).
+Get started by reading the documentation in your browser [here](https://cmtrounce.github.io/documentation/swurl/).

+The documentation includes usage examples and makes the code easier to explore.

+There is also an example project in this repo that you can give a try.

 # Contact